nikkhil160/nikhil/clsn0wc32000308ktg3ehck67.md

 * ### Google Analytics

 Google Analytics is a tool from Google that helps you understand how people interact with your website.
-It shows you where your website visitors come from, what they do on your site, and whether they complete specific actions like making a purchase, or adding products to your cart.
+It shows you where your website visitors come from, what they do on your store, and whether they complete specific actions like making a purchase, or adding products to your cart.
 I recommend having Google Analytics setup with your Shopify store so you can have more detailed data.

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>